NICTA/revrand/README.rst

 A library of scalable Bayesian generalized linear models with *fancy* features
 ------------------------------------------------------------------------------

-This library implements various Bayesian linear models (Bayesian linear regression) and generalized linear models.
+*revrand* is a python (2 and 3) **supervised machine learning** library that contains implementations of various Bayesian linear and generalized linear models (i.e. Bayesian linear regression and Bayesian generalized linear regression).

+*revrand* can be used for **large scale approximate Gaussian process regression**, like `GPflow <https://github.com/GPflow/GPflow>`_ and `GPy
+<https://github.com/SheffieldML/GPy>`_, but it uses random basis kernel
+approximations (see [1]_, [2]_, [3]_) as opposed to inducing point approximations.

 A few features of this library are:

-- A fancy basis functions/feature composition framework for combining basis functions like radial basis functions, sigmoidal basis functions, polynomial basis functions etc *with basis function parameter learning*.
 - Random Basis functions that can be used to approximate Gaussian processes with shift invariant covariance functions (e.g. Matern) when used with linear models [1]_, [2]_, [3]_.
+- A fancy basis functions/feature composition framework for combining basis functions like those above and radial basis functions, sigmoidal basis functions, polynomial basis functions etc *with basis function parameter learning*.
 - Non-Gaussian likelihoods with Bayesian generalized linear models (GLMs).
 We infer all of the parameters in the GLMs using auto-encoding variational Bayes [4]_, and we approximate the posterior over the weights with a mixture